Please do not send confidential informationvia email.

 During the past several decades, Public Health Departments in the United States have assumed a greater responsibility for providing medical services for underserved citizens.
 As a result, many people associate Public Health with providing medical care for the poor and disadvantaged.
 In fact, many citizens do obtain high quality medical care at their local Health Department.
 However, that is not the complete picture of the role that Public Health plays in making our communities healthier.

-The 10 Essential Functions of Public Health
+The 10 Essential Functions of Public Health To Protect and promote the health of all people in all communities

 A 1988 report entitled The Future of Public Health defined the mission of Public Health as: "fulfilling society's interest in assuring the conditions in which people can be healthy."
 This mission implies a much broader role for Public Health than simply staffing medical clinics in health department facilities.